Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 # Adept Illusionist
 Starting at 13th level, you learn the [[Major Image]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a short or long rest.

-Additionally, when you use your Mirage feature, you can cause your duplicate to speak for the duration.
+Additionally, when you use your Mirage feature, you can cause your duplicate to speak and gesture for the duration (no action required).

 # Greater Misdirection
 Starting at 17th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
 Once you do so, you can't do it again until you finish a short or long rest.